aliabbasjaffri/flask-boilerplate/README.md

 # Sample Flask Application Boilerplate

 ## Setting up Flask Application for Development Environment
+- The development environment is managed by Docker and docker-compose file
+- Update the variables in `docker-compose` file and run `docker-compose up`

 ## Setting up Flask Application for Production Environment
 - Launch a VM and checkout this repository in it.